developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 **To access DataWedge Settings**:

 &#49;.
-From the Profiles screen, **tap the "hamburger" menu** and **select Settings** as hightlighted below.
+From the Profiles screen, **tap the "hamburger" menu** and **select Settings** as highlighted below.
 The DataWedge Settings panel appears similar to the image in Step 2.
 <img style="height:350px" src="datawedge_settings.png"/>
 _Access the DataWedge Settings panel from the Profiles screen_.
 <br>